makersacademy/airport_challenge/README.md

 3. Use feature tests => unit tests => code

 What is left to be done:
-1. airport capacity can only be set up at the creation of the instance, it should be possible to update anytime
+* airport capacity can only be set up at the creation of the instance, it should be possible to update anytime
-2. planes to get instructions to land and take off
-3. prevent landing and take off when weather is stormy.
-Currently no exception is raised when weather is stormy.
+* better tests for weather class

 What I learnt from the process:
-1. improving and understanding the TDD process
+* improving and understanding the TDD process
-2. using objects and methods
+* using objects and methods
-3. encapsulation and SRP
+* encapsulation and SRP

 What I want to improve:
-1. understanding and using mock tests
+* understanding and using mock tests: test doubles & method stubs
-2. understanding why unit tests do not pass
+* understanding why unit tests do not pass
+* using before and after hooks
+* understanding why certain code don't have enough coverage